hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 coordinator-remote test-stop $test_id
 coordinator-remote stop
 ```
 In the above example we start with a 4 node cluster and the client doing a map test.
 Then we sleep 60 seconds, we keep a random member and we wait for another 60 seconds.
-Then we stop the test and wait for completion and then stop the coordinator.
+Then we stop the test and wait for completion.

 The worker-kill is a very flexible command.
 One can kill a specific worker using its simulator address, one can create all workers on a given agent, or kill all workers with a given version.
+See 'quering' for more information.

 One can fully control how a worker is going to get killed.
-It can be done by a executing a bash script:
+It can be done by a e.g. executing a bash script:
 ```
 coordinator-remote worker-kill 'bash:kill -9 $PID'
 ```
-The $PID, the pid of the worker, is available as variable for the bash script.
+The $PID, the pid of the worker, is available as environment-variable for the bash script.

-One can also send in embedded javascript:
+One can also send an embedded javascript:
 ```
 coordinator-remote worker-kill 'js:code that kills the JVM'
 ```
-So using the javascript execute embedded javascript in the jvm.
+So using the javascript one can execute commands jvm without needing to have the that code on the worker.
 Access to the hazelcast instance is possible using the injected 'hazelcastInstance' environment variable.
 In theory it is possible to execute any JVM scripting language, like Groovy, by prefixing the command by the extension of the language e.g. 'groovy:.....'.
 This will cause the scripting engine to load the appropriate scripting language.
 But you need to make sure the appropriate jars are on set on the classpath of the worker.

 Another way to kill a member is by causing an OOME:
 ```